Standard Grade: History

 Following the Munn and Dunning reports published in 1977, the Standard Grade replaced the old O-Grade qualification, and was phased in from 1986.

 Standard Grade courses were taken over a student's third and fourth year in secondary education.
 Exams were taken at the end of the 4th Year (around May), with preliminary examinations taken several months earlier in November.
 (However, certain subjects may have been "fast tracked" at some schools (for example Dalziel High school, which was the first school to use this system), where the course is started in at the beginning of 2nd year and finished at the end of 3rd year (this meant that pupils start standard grades at age 12/13 and finish them at age 14/15).
 The exams were provided by the Scottish Qualifications Authority, which also offers the more recent National Qualifications on the Scottish Qualifications Certificate.

 Students would typically study 8 subjects at Standard Grade.
 Generally speaking, different subjects could be taken independently of each other, although English and Mathematics were compulsory, and most schools would structure student choices so that at least one science subject, one social science (and often a modern language) were chosen.
-The two main restrictions on this choice were timetable arrangements, and the fact that many less popular subjects are not offered by all schools.
+The two main restrictions on this choice were timetable arrangements, and the fact that many less popular subjects were not offered by all schools.